 When an email is processed by the incoming server set up for your recipient, the results (success or failure) of your authentication efforts are received.
-With this information, the server can then determine if the message should be delivered to an inbox, sent directly to spam, or discarded from the server.
+With this information, the server can then determine if the message should be delivered to an inbox, sent directly to a spam folder, or discarded from the server.

-There are several methods that focus on different aspects of email messages.
+Several methods exist that focus on different aspects of email messages.

 Two of the most commonly used methods are SPF and DKIM.
 SPF is a form of email sender authentication.
-It validates if the email was sent from an authorized IP address.
-DKIM, on the other hand, is a form of email domain authentication.
-It checks that email arrives with exactly the same content that was sent.
+It validates if an email was sent from an authorized IP address.
+DKIM, on the other hand, is a form of domain authentication.
+It checks that an email arrives with exactly the same content that was sent.

 Then there’s DMARC, the most sophisticated of these.
 It runs SPF and/or DKIM checks, and then performs an additional alignment check (more on this later).
-Additionally, the email sender can give instructions to the recipient on how to treat messages that fail this test.
+Additionally, the email sender can instruct the recipient on how to treat messages that fail this test.

 And finally, there’s a new kid on the block, BIMI Record.
-BIMI is not publicly available yet, but is being tested as we speak.
-When it goes live, it will give corporate brands a way to visually authenticate their emails; more on this a bit later.
+BIMI’s pilot versions have already rolled out, but there’s still a long way to go before widespread adoption.
+Once that’s done, it will give corporate brands a way to authenticate their emails visually; more on this a bit later.

-Let’s now talk about each of these methods in more detail.
+Let’s go over each of these methods in more detail.

 Sender Policy Framework (SPF)

 Because of its wide adoption, SPF is considered to be a must-have for all regular email senders.
-Having SPF immediately increases the changes of valid email delivery.
-If you’re not sure if you have SPF set up or if it’s up to date, you can quickly check via easily available tools (for example, those from MX Toolbox).
+Having SPF authentication immediately increases the chances of valid email delivery.
+If you’re unsure if you have SPF set up or if it’s up to date, you can quickly check via easily available email authentication tools (for example, those from MX Toolbox).

 Example of an SPF record